Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 How to Plant

-After you’ve found a suitable location and amended the soil, planting is easy.
+Planting is easy after you’ve found a suitable location and amended the soil.

 Place a transplant’s root ball in the ground and cover it with soil—water well.